KwikKill/Kwik_bot/README.md

  assists INT NOT NULL,
  result TEXT NOT NULL,
  total_damage INT NOT NULL,
- tanked_damage INT NOT NULL,
- heal INT NOT NULL,
- neutral_objectives INT NOT NULL, wards INT NOT NULL, pinks INT NOT NULL, vision_score INT NOT NULL, cs INT NOT NULL, length DECIMAL NOT NULL, total_kills INT NOT NULL,
+ tanked_damage integer NOT NULL, heal integer NOT NULL, neutral_objectives INT NOT NULL, wards INT NOT NULL, pinks INT NOT NULL, vision_score INT NOT NULL, cs INT NOT NULL, length NUMERIC NOT NULL, total_kills INT NOT NULL,

  first_gold BOOLEAN NOT NULL,